 Elon Musk has tweeted that there will be a Plaid variant for the Cybertruck apart from the already confirmed Model S and Model X Plaid variants, with the Plaid Model S expected to be launched later this year.
 The Plaid Cybertruck could follow two directions – the greater possibility is an extreme off-roader topped-off with knobby off-road tyres, a winch, higher ground clearance and a beefier suspension; another version is a street-performance truck with a lowered body and sticky wide tyres.

-American media is reporting that Tesla would be looking to Austin, Texas to put up its factory to build the Cybertruck.
-The company was reported to pick either Austin or Tulsa in Oklahoma before Texas, the land of pickups, became the front runner, though the company has not announced a decision.
+The American media is reporting that Tesla would be looking at Austin, Texas to put up its factory to build the Cybertruck.
+The company was reported to pick either Austin or Tulsa (Oklahoma) before Texas, the land of pickups, became the front runner, though the company has not announced a decision.
 Along with the Cybertruck, Tesla would also be assembling Model Y at the site which is expected to be the largest assembly plants in the United States.

 2. Rivian R1T – 2021 launch – 800 kg (1,763 lbs) payload

 Given that the Cybertruck has generated more criticism than fandom, other more ‘subtle’ electric pickup trucks have started to gain traction.
 One of them is the R1T from American electric startup Rivian, which made its debut at the 2018 LA Auto Show.
-Pricing for the Rivian R1T is expected to start from $69,900 and could reach over six figures for the top-end model when deliveries commence in 2021.
+Pricing for the Rivian R1T is expected to start from $69,900 and could reach over six figures for the top-end model.
+Sales were scheduled to begin in 2020 originally but were pushed back to 2021 later.
+In the latest, reports say that a second wave of the Coronavirus could further delay the deliveries.

 As standard, it will have electric motors on each wheel, but the battery pack sizes will vary: 105kWh, 135kWh and 180kWh.
 The top-end 180kWh is claimed to do 0-60 km/hr in 3.2 seconds and can do 400+ miles on a single charge.
 With electric AWD, tough styling and plenty of torque to boot, the Rivian hopes that its off-roadability will be one of the R1T’s USP.
 The vehicle also comes with a camp kitchen!